The colours were on-brand. The photography was professional. The copy explained what the business did. And nobody was doing anything.

 What the same traffic produces after a restructure

-• The uncertainty lifts.
-The question of whether the website is working is replaced by evidence — because now there is something to measure.
+- The uncertainty lifts.
+The question of whether the website is converting is replaced by evidence — because now there is something to measure.

 The website looked good.
 That was never enough.